-It’s a horror story that many in the tech world can sympathize with: your internal systems went down at the least opportune time, and you’re playing catch-up to restore normality.
-Here at Oracle Dyn we have multiple failover services that can help alert you when your endpoints become unresponsive, because it’s always better to be notified as soon as things go awry instead of by a disgruntled customer.
+It’s a horror story that many in the tech world can sympathize with: Your internal systems went down at the least opportune time, and you’re playing catch-up to restore normality.
+Here at Oracle Dyn we have DNS monitoring and failover services that can alert you when your endpoints become unresponsive, because it’s always better to be notified as soon as things go awry instead of by a disgruntled customer.

 These services rely on monitors to verify your servers’ uptime.
-Their functionality is enhanced by the global reach of Oracle Dyn’s Anycast network, allowing us to utilize monitoring agents at various locations all around the world.
+Their functionality is enhanced by the global reach of Oracle Dyn’s Anycast network, which utilizes DNS monitoring agents at various locations all around the world.
 Our monitors will set you up for success, even when things go wrong.
 This article will explain how these monitors work and offer advice for troubleshooting DNS.

 A monitor identifies objects on your network to be watched for potential failure.
 It does this using probes, which utilize customer-configured rules to determine when something is up or down.
 If the endpoint you are monitoring does not meet the requirements set forth in the rules, it will no longer be eligible for DNS queries and fail over to an alternate endpoint.
 Simultaneously, the very same monitor can notify a contact on your account that downtime was detected.
 This allows you and your team to be more proactive about your next steps while we handle the failover for you.